 - Card details are stored on the handset

 - In a dedicated memory (Secure Element)

-- Which is only available since iPhone 6
+- Available since iPhone 6

-- Older devices can use Apple Pay together with Apple Watch (Secure Element is on the Watch).
+- Older devices can use Apple Pay together with Apple Watch (Secure Element is on the watch).

 - Secured by Touch ID thumbprint

-- Not synced with iCloud

 - A new card can be added by taking a picture of it.